 Highest top speed: 35.27 km/hr

-The England international described the Catalan’s decision back in January as “a reality check”, and he soon managed to fight his way back in the starting XI, helping City along the way to another Premier League title.
+The England international described the Catalan’s decision in January 2019 as “a reality check”, and he soon managed to fight his way back in the starting XI, helping City along the way to another Premier League title.

 1. Timothy Fosu-Mensah (Fulham – on loan from Man Utd)